navarrogeoffry/Inventory-AI-Agent/README.md

 ## Features

-This project provides a backend API and frontend interface designed to deliver the following capabilities:
+This project provides a backend API and frontend interface with the following capabilities:

 1.  **Natural Language Interaction:**
     * Accept user commands and questions about inventory written in plain English (e.g., "How many widgets do we have?", "Show items low on stock", "Record sale of 5 units of X", "Add 20 units of Y").
-    * Leverage OpenAI's GPT models to accurately understand the user's intent, including follow-up questions within a conversation.
+    * Leverages OpenAI's GPT models to accurately understand the user's intent, including follow-up questions within a conversation.

 2.  **AI-Powered Database Operations:**
-    * Translate the user's intent into parameterized SQLite queries (`SELECT`, `UPDATE`).
+    * Translates the user's intent into parameterized SQLite queries (`SELECT`, `UPDATE`).
-    * Focus operations on the inventory database and relevant data fields.
+    * Focuses operations on the inventory database with validation to ensure safe queries.

 3.  **Data Querying & Analysis:**
-    * Retrieve specific data points or lists based on user criteria.
+    * Retrieves specific data points or lists based on user criteria.
-    * Provide AI-generated natural language explanations summarizing query results.
+    * Provides AI-generated natural language explanations summarizing query results.

 4.  **Inventory Management:**
-    * Allow users to update inventory levels through commands like recording sales or adding stock, modifying the appropriate data fields.
+    * Allows users to update inventory levels through commands like recording sales or adding stock.
-    * Include necessary business logic checks (e.g., preventing sales if stock is insufficient, verifying item existence).
+    * Includes business logic checks (e.g., preventing sales if stock is insufficient, verifying item existence).

 5.  **Data Visualization:**
-    * Generate relevant charts (bar, pie, line, scatter) based on user requests or query results.
+    * Generates relevant charts (bar, pie, line, scatter) based on user requests or query results.
-    * Return visualizations directly within the chat interface.
+    * Returns visualizations directly within the chat interface.

 6.  **Security & Safety:**
-    * Include a validation layer using `sqlparse` to ensure generated SQL (`SELECT`, `UPDATE`) only interacts with allowed database structures and follows safe patterns.
+    * Includes a validation layer using `sqlparse` to ensure generated SQL (`SELECT`, `UPDATE`) only interacts with allowed database structures and follows safe patterns.
-    * Implement basic permissions to control who can perform data modification actions.
+    * Implements transaction management for data modifications.

 7.  **Conversational Context:**
-    * Maintain session history to understand context and follow-up questions naturally.
+    * Maintains session history to understand context and follow-up questions naturally.

 8.  **User Interface:**
-    * Provide a simple, web-based chat interface for user interaction.
+    * Provides a responsive, web-based chat interface for user interaction.
+    * Supports displaying both text responses and visualizations.

 9.  **Error Handling:**
-    * Provide informative feedback if a query cannot be understood, fails validation, or encounters a database/logic issue.
+    * Provides informative feedback if a query cannot be understood, fails validation, or encounters a database/logic issue.

 ## Technology Stack